 These healthy apple cinnamon muffins are sweet and crunchy thanks to a streusel topping, and packed with nutritious carrots and zucchini.
 Make a double batch and enjoy one now, and save one for breakfast or snacks the next day!

 The air is crisp and the winds are strong.
 The boots and sweaters are out.
-It's definitely fall here in the Pacific Northwest, and when the leaves turn each year, it's like a permission slip to turn on the oven and bake up some tasty fall treats all day long.
+It's definitely fall here in the Pacific Northwest, and for me that means apples and baked goods!

 A super buttery, sugary streusel topping for these apple muffins that would probably negate the healthy addition of the veggies... but totally make each and every bite of these muffins THE BEST HEALTHY APPLE CINNAMON MUFFINS you have ever tasted.